chenaciousD/website/content/resume.md

 **Group Product Manager** - [Juniper Square](https://www.junipersquare.com/) (2020 - 2023)

 Juniper Square is a Series B fintech startup with $100 mil+ in funding.
-It combines a CRM, investor portal and investor reporting features into a unified platform experience for fund managers.
+It combines a CRM, investor portal and investor reporting into a unified platform for fund managers.
 I was responsible for the investor relations product during a period of rapid scaling (5x revenue and 5x in employees).
-Initiatives that I led include our expansion into private equity and venture capital, our overall enterprise strategy and roadmap and also our integrations and APIs.
+Initiatives that I led include our expansion into private equity and venture capital, our overall enterprise strategy and roadmap and finally our integrations and APIs.

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)

 frog is global design, technology and strategy consultancy.
-I collaborated with designers and technologists on digital and physical projects for Global Fortune 500 corporations such as Toyota, Google, AT&T, Citrix, Freescale and Ikea.
-I mastered skills in user research, design thinking, storytelling, customer journey mapping, quantitative research and other product and business frameworks across the product design lifecycle.
-I also helped found frog's Venture Design practice which invested design services in exchange for equity in early stage startups.
+I collaborated with designers and technologists on digital and physical engagements for Fortune 500 corporations such as Toyota, Google, AT&T, Citrix, Freescale and Ikea.
+I honed skills in user research, design thinking, storytelling, customer journey mapping, quantitative research and other product/business frameworks across the product design lifecycle.

 **Associate** - [ADIA](https://www.adia.ae/) (2010 - 2012)